lbagnascom/crystal-overloading-rearranger/README.md

 ## Parser Limitations

 This tool only parses a small subset of Crystal, enough for the analysis it performs.
 Supported constructs include:

-- **Classes** with an optional superclass (`class Foo < Bar`)
+- **Classes** with an optional superclass, module inclusions and method definitions (`class Foo < Bar`)
+- **Modules** with methods
 - **Functions and methods** with typed/untyped arguments, default literal values, and `forall` type variables (with a very simple body)
 - **Annotations** (e.g. `@[Slot]`)
 - **Literals**: integers, strings (`"..."`), booleans (`true` / `false`)